-The DMR ID of the received station will be shown on the left of the receiving VFO
+The DMR ID of the received station will be shown on the left of the receiving VFO.
+Depending on the use of DMR ID Data and/or Talker Alias, additional details may be shown.

-The transmitted DMR ID will be shown on the left of the transmitting VFO
+The transmitted DMR ID will be shown on the left of the transmitting VFO.

 Notes: If no contact has been selected for the digital output channel, repeating will fail and a message, stating 'No Contact' will be displayed on the radio screen.

 If no contact has been selected for the digital output channel, repeating will fail and a message, stating 'No Contact' will be displayed on the radio screen.

 If 'Relay Monitor' is turned on for the input channel, only those signals will be monitored that do match the RX-group settings.